The 10 Best Shower Filters in 2020 – Reviews with Buying Guide

 This New Wave shower filter takes showering to the next level with the addition of an aromatherapy diffuser ring.
 The filter contains 16oz of bacteriostatic KDF-55 and 2oz of crystal quartz.
 Together, these Media remove chlorine and hydrogen sulfide, in addition to reducing the heavy metals found in the water.

 This filter also works to soften the water.
-By removing and reducing contaminants, this filter improves dry skin and dandruff and keep chlorine gas from being released in the steam.
+By removing and reducing contaminants, this filter improves dry skin and dandruff and keeps chlorine gas from being released in the steam.

 The aromatherapy ring is a luxurious bonus to this model and helps elevate the shower experience.
 The ring is intended to be used with any essential oils of choice in order to create a spa-like experience.